ferdinandfrank/laravel-file-generator/readme.md

 For more details as well as a list of all available commands have a look at the [wiki of this package](https://github.com/ferdinandfrank/laravel-file-generator/wiki).

 ### Publishing stub files
-To have the benefit of this package you can execute the following command.
-This will publish all the stub files, which are used to create the php files when executing an Artisan make command.
+To have the full benefits of this package you can execute the following command.
+This will publish all the stub files which are used to create the php files when executing an Artisan make command.

     php artisan vendor:publish --tag=stubs